 - one for the U.S. social security card — SS-5.

 Each application needs to be completed and submitted with specific documents as detailed in these instructions.

 One set of supporting documents with each application

 One Chronopost envelope for France métropolitaine (available at all French post offices);

-For security reasons, do not bring luggage including large backpacks, laptop computers, or large cameras.
-Security guards will hold small tourist cameras and cell phones until your departure, but there is no storage available for other items — please do not bring them to the Embassy.
+We strongly advise that you do not bring large bags, such as backpacks, suitcases or packages to the Consular Section as there are no storage facilities on Consulate grounds.
+Security guards will hold small tourist cameras and cell phones until your departure, but there is no storage available for any other large items — please do not bring them at the time of your appointment.

 Closure of American Citizen Services at APP Lyon

 Effective October 1, 2014, American Presence Post (APP) in Lyon will no longer accept applications for U.S. passports and birth registrations, Social Security numbers and other federal benefits, or provide notarial services.